dsmbgu8/imagetiler/README.md

 # imagetiler
 Python module to generate randomly selected image tiles from a set of images

-Example: extract 20 tiles of dims 500x500 pixels from each jpg image in ~/images and save the output tiles to the output_tiles directory, overwriting existing tiles if they exist, and printing verbose output:
+Example: use the demo.py script to extract 10 tiles of dims 250x250 pixels from each .jpg image in ~/hirisedata and save the output tiles to the ./tiles directory, while printing verbose output and overwriting existing tiles:

 ```
 python demo.py -v -r -d 250 -n 10 -e .jpg ~/hirisedata ./tiles/